ibm-cloud-docs/cis/cache.md

 ## Serving stale content
 {:#serve-stale-content-caching}

 **Serve stale content** keeps a limited version of the site online if the server goes down.
-Even if the content has expired, {{site.data.keyword.cis_short_notm}} will continue serving cached content to users when origin servers are offline.
+Even if the content has expired, {{site.data.keyword.cis_short_notm}} continues serving cached content to users when origin servers are offline.